-This first appeared in The Havok Journal May 9, 2019.
+This first appeared in The Havok Journal on May 9, 2019.

 Let me state this upfront: As a former Counterterrorist Operator, a member of the FBI’s elite Hostage Rescue Team (HRT), where I proudly served from 1997 to 2001, I am concerned.

 I’m deadly serious.